Nozdub/Password-Generator-2.0/README.md

 ## **How to Use the Project**
-  The project consists of two python files, one that runs in your IDEs terminal the other file runs through customTkinter.
+  The project as is can be run in the IDE where it will generate passwords through the GUI.

 ## **Future development**
   I would like to add some way to integrate a function to where it either adds it to a dictionary of accounts, then exports it to a text file that again can be used